Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 CX43816 GB160 GB€14.99 (~$16.90)

 Prices as of April 2026.
-Hetzner increased CX prices approximately 8% in early 2026.
+Hetzner raised CX prices approximately 8% in early 2026.

-Hetzner's datacenter locations: Nuremberg, Falkenstein, Helsinki (EU), Hillsboro Oregon, Ashburn Virginia (US).
-EU datacenters give lower latency to most European users; US datacenters reduce Telegram gateway round-trip for US users (though Telegram's servers are geographically distributed, the difference is modest).
+Datacenter locations: Nuremberg, Falkenstein, Helsinki (EU), Hillsboro Oregon, Ashburn Virginia (US).
+EU datacenters suit most European users.
+The US locations reduce round-trip for North American users on Telegram gateway, though the difference is modest since Telegram's own servers are distributed.

-DigitalOcean: The default recommendation in a lot of tutorials because of good documentation and a polished UI.
-But the pricing doesn't compete:
+DigitalOcean is the default in most tutorials because of good documentation and a polished UI.
+The pricing does not compete:

 DropletvCPURAMPrice/mo